paypal/squbs/docs/orchestration_dsl.md

 ##Ensuring Response Uniqueness

 When using `expect` or `expectOnce`, we're limited by the pattern match capabilities of a single expect block which is limited in scope and cannot distinguish between matches across multiple expect blocks in multiple orchestration functions.
-There is no logical link that the received message is from the request message sent just before declaring the expect, in the same orchestration function.
+There is no logical link that the received message is from the request message sent just before declaring the expect in the same orchestration function.
 For complicated orchestrations, we may run into issues of message confusion.
-The response is not associated with the right request.
+The response is not associated with the right request and not processed correctly.
 There are a few strategies for dealing with this problem:

 If the recipient of the initial message, and therefore the sender of the response message is unique, the match could include a reference to the message's sender as in the sample pattern match below.